 Scenario Who is the bully?
 Who is the target of the bullying?
 What is the disrespectful act?
-What type of bullying is it? (verbal, emotional, physical, sexual harassment/ cyber bullying) 1.
+What type of bullying is it? (verbal, emotional, physical, sexual harassment/cyber bullying) 1.
 Example The Grade 4 class learners are all lined up in front of the class.
 As usual, Vuyo reaches out and hits Reshad on the head.
 When Reshad turns around, Vuyo looks away pretending he does not know what just happened.

-Scenar rio Who is the bully?
+Scenario Who is the bully?
 Who is the target of the bullying?
 What is the disrespectful act?
-What type of bullying is it? (verbal, emotional, physical, sexual harassment/ cyber bullying) of (pul tou hn is in the toilet when a group Grade 6 boys approach him.
-They Il down his pants and take turns uching him on his bum and penis.
-A is terrified of the boys. ash and wa the (Sd embi is overweight.
-She is hamed of her body.
-She is quiet d keeps to herself.
-When she alks past Christine and her friends, ey giggle and say, "Hey big mama, dudla)!"
-It really hurts when they that.
-Mp hea the id you hear what Sindi did?" says oho.
-The other kids move closer to ar.
-"Sindi kissed Jonathan behind e classroom."
-The entire day Mpho reads these rumours about Sindi. in h her und sca aft oft eli is a very pretty girl.
-The boys her class are always looking at r.
-All this attention makes her feel comfortable.
-She is particularly ared when she walks home in the ternoon.
-Thando and his friends ten say things to her like, "Hey autiful!" and reach out to grab her.
+What type of bullying is it? (verbal, emotional, physical, sexual harassment/cyber bullying) 2.
+John is in the toilet when a group of Grade 6 boys approach him.
+They pull down his pants and take turns touching him on his bum and penis.
+He is terrified of the boys.
+3. Thembi is overweight.
+She is ashamed of her body.
+She is quiet and keeps to herself.
+When she walks past Christine and her friends, they giggle and say, "Hey big mama, (Sdudla)!"
+It really hurts when they do that.
+4. "Did you hear what Sindi did?" says Mpho.
+The other kids move closer to hear.
+"Sindi kissed Jonathan behind the classroom."
+The entire day Mpho spreads these rumours about Sindi.
+5. Neli is a very pretty girl.
+The boys in her class are always looking at her.
+All this attention makes her feel uncomfortable.
+She is particularly scared when she walks home in the afternoon.
+Thando and his friends often say things to her like, "Hey beautiful!" and reach out to grab her.

-Sce enario Who is the bully?
+Sc enario Who is the bully?
 Who is the target of the bullying?
 What is the disrespectful act?
-What type of bullying is it? (verbal, emotional, physical, sexual harassment/ cyber bullying) 6.
+What type of bullying is it? (verbal, emotional, physical, sexual harassment/cyber bullying) 6.
 Andrea prefers playing with boys.
 She sometimes feels like a boy.
 The other girls in the class do not want to play with her.
 When she walks around a break times, the girls laugh at her and call her names.
 "Hey, Andrew!
 You walk like a boy."
 7. Thabiso is very thin and quite ill.
 He has AIDS, but no one knows this.
 Everyone talks about how thin he is.
 They say, "Don't play with that mqondo" (very thin person).
 8. Ayanda is upset about the messages he is receiving on his cell phone.
 He does not know who the messages are from.
 The messages threaten to beat him up after school.
 He does not know when this will happen and he does not know what to do to stop them.